List of Spy × Family characters: Students

 Anya's best friend at school, and a Cecil Hall's first grader, who often tries to act more adult-like.
 Her father is the CEO of Blackbell Heavy Industries, a major military manufacturer and is always doting on her, giving her anything she wishes.
 She is usually seen in the care of her butler, Martha.
 She also has a Yorkshire Terrier, which is a gift from her father, named Wiesel (ビーゼル, Bīzeru).
 She becomes Anya's friend after Anya's altercation with Damian on the first day of school in defense of Becky.
 However, due to her mature nature and insecurity, she initially sees herself more as Anya's caretaker, until Anya calls Becky her friend when they are shopping together, touching Becky.
 She develops a innocuous but intense crush on Loid after seeing a picture of him that Anya had with her, and has been trying to get his attention unsuccessfully.
 Anya, meanwhile, is aware of the crush and is mostly dumbfounded by it.
-Although she see Yor as a rival for Loid's affections, she admires Yor for her strength and has been tutored by Yor in martial art.
+Although she sees Yor as a rival for Loid's affections, she admires Yor for her strength and has been tutored by Yor in martial art.
 After the bus hijack incident, Becky was rewarded her first Stella Star for her action of informing the police the location where their hijacked buses were heading toward.